By Kaye A. Thomas

 Such gifts are often made through the use of trusts, especially if the gifts are being made to minors.
 A custodial account can be used in place of a trust.
 For example, if you and your spouse each transfer $10,000 per year to a custodial account over a period of 15 years, at the end of that time you will have transferred $300,000, not counting all the earnings that accrued over that period of time, all without paying any gift tax.

-There are serious problems with this approach, however.
+Changes in the tax law over the years have taken us to the point where only a tiny percentage of the very wealthiest are potentially subject to the federal estate tax, making this kind of planning unnecessary for all but a few of us.
+What’s more, there are serious problems with this approach.
 I strongly recommend against using custodial accounts for transfers of this magnitude.
 The added cost of setting up a trust for this purpose is well worth the money.
 For reasons, see Problems with Custodial Accounts.

 Reducing income tax